 Read This Before You Shop!

-If you haven’t started shopping for your incoming freshman yet, whether for things for their dorm or clothes; well, then, we are here to tell you that you probably shouldn’t bother.
+If you’re wondering what to bring and haven’t started shopping for your incoming freshman yet, whether for things for their dorm or clothes; well, then, we are here to tell you that you probably shouldn’t bother.
 You see, my daughters have cleaned out just about every store and depleted us of our savored stack of Bed, Bath and Beyond coupons only to find out that many of the things we purchased were just a waste of money.
-I have had three daughters go off to college over the past few years, what I want to share is that there are a few things you really do not need to purchase for freshman move in.
+I have had three daughters go off to college over the past few years, what I want to share is that there are a few things you really do not need to purchase for freshman move-in.

 Do not buy a printer.
 There are quite a few places across campus to print wirelessly and it’s by far cheaper to load money on their Owl Card than purchasing ink refills.

 Curtains.
 I know it says that students can bring curtains to cover up their closets because they have no doors but trust us; the curtains will spend more time on the floor or pushed to the side.
 And when they crash to the floor in the middle of the night, no one is happy.

 All of FAU’s Dorms are equipped with high-speed Internet; however, they recommend bringing along an Ethernet Cable.
 Buy the cable, but save the receipt, you may not even need to open the package.
 Leave Alexa and/or Echo home.
 While FAU does allow these devices on their network, not sure their roommate would appreciate your student’s commands.

 Of course, if they are living in an apartment-style or a single dorm room, perhaps their roommates would not mind having these devices.